TV-Code/fin-wise/README.md

 Transaction Handling: Log and categorize transactions with ease.
 Bulk Uploads: Import transaction data in bulk via CSV format.
 Interactive Dashboard: Visualize financial data with a beautiful chart.
+Responsive Design: Designed for screen sizes of all sizes including mobile phones.

 ## Technologies Used